 As a queer filmmaker, Drama directs documentary films that challenge his conservative upbringing.
 Through the years, he has received numerous accolades from Outfest Fusion, Doc Edge Festival, the Los Angeles Asian Pacific Film Festival, and many more film festivals around the world.
 He has also worked with international names including Billy Porter (Emmy Winner, Pose), BeBe Zahara Benet (Winner, RuPaul's Drag Race, Season 1), and Sophie Sumner (Winner, America's Next Top Model, Cycle 18).

 Originally from the Philippines, Drama graduated Magna Cum Laude from the Ateneo de Manila University in 2016 with a BA in Communication.
 He later moved to the US and graduated Summa Cum Laude from the New York Film Academy (Los Angeles Campus) in 2019 with an MFA in Documentary.

-Currently, he is the Lead Video Producer for Believe LTD, an award-winning digital content agency located in the Hollywood Hills.
+Currently, he is the Lead Video Producer for Believe LTD, an award-winning digital content agency in Los Angeles.
+He is also a member of the British Academy of Film and Television Arts (BAFTA) and serves on the selection panel for awards and grants presented by BAFTA Los Angeles.
 His most recent documentary I'm Okay (And Neither Are You) was released in 2020.

-He also loves donuts and sausages.
+He also loves reality television.